kyeah/kyeh.me/_films/180707_magical-realism.md

 the magical element in _Pan’s Labyrinth_ is presented with a straight face by del Toro and inspires more nightmarish disgust than wonderment.
 In many ways, the fantastical world that Ofelia discovers parallels the cold, war-torn setting that she trudges through.
-Though the Faun is a relatively safer alternative to the villainous Vidal, who smokes, drinks, treats his wife like a farm animal, threatens her doctor, and murders people in cold blood, the Faun is just one piece of a fantasy setting that is ripe with aggressive characters such as the greedy frog, lusting for the consumption of all bugs, and the Pale Man, lusting for the consumption of children.
+Though the Faun is a relatively safer alternative to the villainous Vidal — who smokes, drinks, treats his wife like a farm animal, threatens her doctor, and murders others in cold blood — the Faun is just one piece of a fantasy landscape that is ripe with aggressive characters such as the greedy frog, lusting for the consumption of all bugs, and the Pale Man, lusting for the consumption of children.
 In the striking sequence of the Pale Man awakening from his slumber at the head of the table, a familiarity arises with an earlier shot of